Maerih/Discord-Bot/README.md

 # Discord-Bot
 #### Own discord bot can be customized to any needs of any Discord Server

-- On your terminal clone repo 'git clone'
+- On your terminal clone repo `https://github.com/Maerih/Discord-Bot.git`

+- Register to all `requirements.txt` lines.

 - Move to Discord-Bot folder.